February 13, 2020

 - “Ivory-tower idealism”: The CEO holds a townhall or posts an intranet update telling all employees about the upcoming change and assumes the whole company will be just as excited as she is.
 Employees are cynical, the leader seems uncaring, and rumors spread regardless.

 So, what is the right approach?

 - The first step is having all senior leaders and reorg leaders recognize that, while they might have a plan and a vision for the future, the real transformation is just beginning.
-Executives need to be aware of that and proactive in managing it.
+Executives need to be aware of that and be proactive in managing it.

 - Enlarge your internal comms team and ways of working, or even create a comms team dedicated to keeping employees updated about the reorg.